sap-tutorials/Tutorials/tutorials/cp-mobile-bas-setup/cp-mobile-bas-setup.md

   - How to create a development space in Business Application Studio
   - How to connect to your Cloud Foundry Target in SAP Business Application Studio

 SAP Business Application Studio is the next generation web based IDE hosted on SAP Cloud Platform in the Cloud Foundry environment.
-In this tutorial, you will learn how to create your first card in SAP Business Application Studio.
-[Click here to learn more about SAP Mobile Cards in SAP Business Application Studio.](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mck/mck-2-2-development-bas.html)
+In this tutorial, you will set up your SAP Business Application Studio for developing Mobile Technologies.

 ---